HttpRafa/atomic-cloud/docs/installation/normal.md

 Start the Controller via Terminal in the desired Directory.
 After the Start up of the Controller write down the auth-token that will show up because it will be needed later.
 If you lost the auth token it can be retrieved [here](https://httprafa.github.io/atomic-cloud/usage/retrieve_token.md).

-## Step 3: Download the Driver
+## Step 3: Download the Plugin

-Download the latest Driver version [here](https://github.com/HttpRafa/atomic-cloud/releases).
-Insert the Driver into the drivers folder and Restart the Controller.
+Download the latest Plugin version [here](https://github.com/HttpRafa/atomic-cloud/releases).
+Insert the Plugin into the `plugins` folder and Restart the Controller.

 ## Step 4: Start the CLI